 Source Information

-IEEE 802 LAN/MAN Standards Committee (LMSC) respectfully submits these responses to the Singapore Info-communications Media Development Authority (IMDA).
+IEEE 802 LAN/MAN Standards Committee (LMSC) respectfully submits these responses to ITU-R Working Party 1A (WP 1A).
 IEEE 802 is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
 IEEE has about 420,000 members in about 190 countries and supports the needs and interests of engineers and scientists broadly.
 In submitting this document, IEEE 802 acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802.
 Therefore, this submission should not be construed as representing the views of IEEE as a whole.

 Background